Great Central Main Line: Reinstatement

 Reconstruction of the 500 metre Loughborough Gap is underway which will unite the two surviving preserved sections of the GCR.
 This will result in an 18 mi section of the line from Leicester North station to Ruddington station, south of Nottingham, open for heritage trains.
 Network Rail were involved in reinstating a bridge taking the Great Central over the Midland Main Line.

 Plans and proposals

 High Speed 2

 In March 2010, the government announced plans for a future high-speed railway between London and Birmingham that would reuse about 12 miles of the GCR route.
 The proposed line would parallel the current Aylesbury line (former Met/GCR joint) corridor and then continue alongside the GCR line between Quainton Road and Calvert.
 From there it would roughly follow the disused but still extant GCR trackbed via Finmere as far as Mixbury before diverging on a new alignment towards Birmingham.

 East West Rail

 Plans to reopen the section of the Great Central north of Aylesbury Vale Parkway have been submitted by Network Rail as part of phase two of the proposed Oxford – Cambridge East–west rail.
 This would link Aylesbury with Bletchley and Milton Keynes.
-With consent granted, work could begin in 2019.
+With consent granted, work could have begun in 2019.